What can I do when my SNMP sensors in PRTG show errors? Are there troubleshooting steps?

 - Error # 2003

-- Scan the target device from the system your PRTG Probe is running.
-First scan for uptime, later on for other values, too.
+- Scan the target device from the probe system.
+First, scan for uptime, later for other values, too.

 - Check if values are returned.

-- Solving “Could not connect" or "Error 10060” Messages when using SNMP
+- How do I solve "Could not connect" or "Error 10060" messages when using SNMP?

-Many network devices and programs come with Management Information Base (MIB) files which describe the parameters and readings available for monitoring via SNMP.
-With Paessler MIB Importer you can import these MIB files and convert them into OID libraries for PRTG.
-This way, you can easily setup SNMP Library sensors.
-For more information, please go to the following page:
+Many network devices and programs come with Management Information Base (MIB) files that describe the parameters and readings available for monitoring via SNMP.
+With MIB Importer, you can import these .mib files and convert them into OID libraries for PRTG.
+This way, you can easily set up SNMP Library sensors.
+For more information, go to MIB Importer.

-Note: PRTG creates the log file mibparser.log for debugging purposes of MIB imports.
-This file contains all warnings and errors that might occur when reading an MIB file.
-You can find mibparser.log in the \MIB subfolder of your PRTG installation.
+Note: PRTG creates the log file mibparser.log for debugging MIB imports.
+This file contains all warnings and errors that might occur when reading an .mib file.
+You can find the file in the \MIB subfolder of the PRTG program directory.

 SNMP, Windows, and PRTG

-- Security aspects when working with SNMP on Windows
+- What security aspects must I consider when working with SNMP on Windows?

 SNMP, Linux, and PRTG

-- How can I use PRTG’s trap receiver and what are its limitations?
+- How can I use the trap receiver of PRTG and what are its limitations?

-- How can I see all interfaces when adding a SNMP sensor for my Cisco device?
+- How can I see all interfaces when adding an SNMP sensor for my Cisco device?